theAfricanQuant/SisengAI_demo/README.md

 - **Time-Series Plot**: Created a chart showing random data over 100 days.
 - **Polar Plot**: Generated a circular plot with `theta` and `r` coordinates.

+## Attribution of Code Prompts
+- **ChatGPT Helped Code Prompts**:
+  - Currency conversion script.
+  - Divisibility checker script.
+  - Random data time-series generation and plotting.
+- **User-Provided Code**:
+  - Polar plot script sourced from a website and cleaned.
+- **User-Initiated Idea**:
+  - DataFrame with dates and random data for a time-series chart.

 ## Feedback and Next Steps
-- Explore additional customizations for:
+- Explore further practice with:
-  - Automating common Python tasks.
+  - Automating tasks with Python (e.g., file manipulation, data preprocessing).
-  - Enhancing data visualizations with advanced techniques.
+  - Experimenting with advanced data visualization techniques.
-  - Further practice with `uv` for package and environment management.
+  - Deepening understanding of package and environment management using `uv` and other tools.